January to March

 - In general, the herds gather around central Serengeti and start to move towards Grumeti.

-- The herds of wildebeest move northwards and westwards from the central area
+- Peak season for Tanzania.
+The herds of wildebeest move northwards toward Kenya.

 August to October

 - By now, the Great Migration has reached the Maasai Mara in Kenya.

 - Hundreds of thousands of wildebeest roam the Maasa Mara reserve while huge herds still remain in the northern reaches of the Serengeti.

 - Time and patience usually pay off for those who stay in the area at this time - further river crossings often occur but the exact time and place is impossible to predict.
 Sometimes the herds bunch together on the riverbank for days before they start to cross.
-You need a bit of luck to witness a river crossing!
+You need a bit of luck to witness a river crossing.
+Kenya may be a better destination during this time if you want to see the migration and the river crossings.

 November to December